cloudera/hue/docs/docs-site/content/developer/development/_index.md

 ### Running the UI tests

-The tests are next to the file under test, the filename of the test has to end with `.test.js`.
+The tests are next to the file under test, the filename of the test has to end with `.test.ts` or `.test.js`.

     someFile.js         <- File under test
-    someFile.test.js    <- File containing tests
+    someFile.test.ts    <- File containing tests

 Run all the tests once with:

-    npm run test
+    npm test

 Run tests from a specific file once:

-    npm run test -- foo.test.js
+    npm test -- foo.test.js

 To run the tests in watch mode: